 Changes in the economic conditions within Malaysia where the Group's operations are based may have material adverse impact on the demand for the Group's products, consequently affecting the operations and financial performance of the Group.
-While the Group operates in a fairly defensive F&B industry, the Group is not completely shielded from the impact of world economic crisis resulting from the Russian Ukraine war, China's strict Covid-19 lockdown policy, rising interest rates and inflation.
+While the Group operates in a fairly defensive F&B industry, the Group is not completely shielded from the impact of world economic crisis resulting from the blows of Russia's invasion of Ukraine, long-term consequences of the pandemic and the geopolitical effects of the United States of America-China tensions, the rising cost-of-living brought about by persistent inflation, a rising interest rate environment; and compounded by the recent Israel-Hamas conflict.